-- Student outcomes maintained "above average" progress at KS\$ and a positive trend since this measure was introduced. - Student outcomes at KS5 were the highest in the Academy's history. - Student numbers are the highest in the Academy's history - Post-16 numbers have risen to +200 for the first time in the Academy's history. - Attendance figures were negatively affected by the covid, but did meet the national average.
+- Student outcomes at KS4 were the highest in the history of the academy with "above average" progress for all students and for disadvantaged students. - The % of students achieving a grade 4 in both Maths and English was the highest in the Academy's history. - Student outcomes at KS5 showed an increase from 2019, the most appropriate comparison data. - Student numbers are the highest in the Academy's history - Attendance figures were negatively affected by the covid, but did meet the national average.